Interested in becoming an editor for Polyphony Lit? Take our editorial training course and join the staff!

 -

-Do not put your name on the piece, as all work is blind juried.
+Do not put your name on the piece, because all work is blind juried.

 -